LET'S PLAY

 Turn Actions in Chess

-→ On your turn, move a single piece according to its movement rules.
+On your turn, you must move a single piece according to its movement rules.

 2. Capture (Optional)

-→ If your move lands on a square occupied by an opponent’s piece, capture and remove it from the board.
+If your move lands on a square occupied by an opponent’s piece, capture and remove it from the board.
+No two pieces can occupy the same space, that includes your own pieces.
+Your pieces and the ends of the board are stopping places.

 3. Check for Check

-→ If your move puts the opponent’s king in check, they must escape it on their turn.
+If your move puts the opponent’s king in check, say "Check."
+They must escape it on their turn.

 Your turn ends after making a legal move.
 Your opponent now plays.